LaurentRDC/dissertation/content/graphite.md

 ```{.matplotlib #fig:graphite-weighted-dispersion file="figures/graphite/weighted-dispersion.py" caption="Calculated one-phonon structure factors visualized as weighted dispersion curves for selected in-plane modes.
 The color saturation of dispersion curves is proportional to $|F_{1j}|^2$ of the associated mode.
 Equivalent paths in the Brillouin zone around two reflections are shown to highlight the high degree of reciprocal space structure: $(010)$ on the left and $(\bar{1}10)$ on the right.
 The geometry of the paths with respect to $(000)$ are shown in the inset on the lower left."}
 ```

 By examining @fig:graphite-weighted-dispersion, it appears that at certain locations, the one-phonon structure factor for one phonon mode dominates; for example, $|F_{1j=\text{LA}}|^2$ near $\vec{q} \approx \vec{\Gamma}_{(010)}$).
 It might therefore be tempting to attribute the diffuse intensity dynamics at that location exclusively to one mode.
-If enough such locations in reciprocal space existed, it would be possible to bypass the energy-insensitivity of UEDS and extract mode-dependent phonon dynamics at special points in the Brillouin zone; this idea forms the basis of previous work on graphite [@Stern2018].
-However, the information presented by @fig:graphite-weighted-dispersion is incomplete.
+If enough such locations in reciprocal space existed, it would be possible to bypass the energy-insensitivity of UEDS and extract mode-dependent phonon dynamics at special points in the Brillouin zone; this idea forms the basis of previous work by the author[@Stern2018].
+The next section describes how crude this intuition really is.

 ### Relative mode contributions

+Are there locations in reciprocal space where the contribution of a particular lattice wave dominates the diffuse intensity?
 In order to compare the contribution of a particular phonon mode $j$ on UEDS data, the following weight can be defined:
 $$
     W_j(\vec{q}, \tau) \equiv \frac{\left| F_{1j}(\vec{q}, \tau)\right|^2}{\omega_j(\vec{k}, \tau)}
 $${#eq:graphite-ueds-weight}